Complexity Results for MCMC derived from Quantitative Bounds: Generalized Geometric Drift Conditions and Large Sets

 P1. $\lambda$ is small, in the sense that it converges to $1$ slowly or is bounded away from $1$;

 P2. $b$ is small, in the sense that it grows at a slower rate than do typical values of the drift function.

+We explain the intuition behind the properties and define a new notion of ``fitted family of drift functions'' in this subsection and later demonstrate how to establish the properties using examples in \cref{section_Gibbs}.
 One way to understand this intuition is to think of it as controlling the complexity order of the size of the ``small set'', $R=\{x\in\mathcal{X}: f(x)\le d\}$.
-Since $d>2b/(1-\lambda)$, if $\lambda$ converges to $1$ slowly or is bounded away from $1$, and if $b$ is growing at a slower rate than typical values of $f(x)$, then the size of the small set parameter $d$ can be chosen to have a small complexity order.
-This in turn makes to the minorization volume $\epsilon$ converge to $0$ sufficiently slowly (or even remain bounded away from $0$).
+Since $d>2b/(1-\lambda)$, if $\lambda$ converges to $1$ slowly or is bounded away from $1$, and if $b$ is growing at a slower rate than typical values of $f(x)$ ({we will illustrate the meaning of ``typical values'' later in examples}), then the size of the small set parameter $d$ can be chosen to have a small complexity order {on $n$ and/or $p$}.
+This in turn makes the minorization volume $\epsilon$ converge to $0$ sufficiently slowly (or even remain bounded away from $0$).

-Next, we provide some advices on how to establish such a ``good'' drift condition in high-dimensional setting.
+Next, we define the notion of ``fitted family of drift functions'', which is somewhat related to the informal concept of ``centered drift function'' in \cite{Qin2017}. \begin{definition} Let $\pi^p$ be the target distributions when the dimension of the state space is $p$.
+We call a collection of non-negative functions, $\{f_p(\cdot)\}_{p=1}^{\infty}$, a \emph{fitted family} if

+\end{definition} Then a fitted family of drift functions is just a fitted family of functions which also satisfy a family of (generalized) drift conditions.
+Note that the fitted family of functions can also depend on $n$ if $n$ is a function of $p$.
+In the rest of the paper, we may simply write $\pi^{p}$ as $\pi$ and $f_p(x)$ as $f(x)$ for simplicity.
+However, we should keep in mind that the notation $\pi$ and $f(x)$ are actually a family of target distributions and a fitted family of drift functions in high-dimensional settings when we study the behavior of the Markov chains for $p\to\infty$.